joebywan/joebywan.github.io/_posts/2024-04-13-how-long-should-you-be-an-associate.md

 Lately I've had plenty of questions from people either trying to break into, or get out of(move up from) a juniour role.

-Incase there's any confusion, here's some prefixes used to signal these are:
+Incase there's any confusion, here's some prefixes used for juniour roles:

 * Assistant
 * Associate